 In a December 2, 2007 article titled "National Debt Grows at a Million Dollars a Minute," (published long before any talk of "bailout" packages), the Associated Press reports that, "retirement and health benefit programs now make up the largest component of federal spending.
 Defense is next.
 And moving up fast in third place is interest on the national debt."

 Each million dollars saved today could save future generations tens of millions of dollars in interest on the national debt.
 As President Obama said in his inaugural address, "Our healthcare is too costly."

 In these trying times, Americans are not in a position to leave $17 billion a year of unnecessary medical expenses on the table.
 Especially when it will keep hundreds of thousands of American women off the operating table, with their female organs intact.

 About the Author

-Nora W. Coffey is the author of THE H WORD and is the president of the Hysterectomy Educational Resources and Services (HERS) Foundation.
+Nora W. Coffey is the president of the Hysterectomy Educational Resources and Services (HERS) Foundation.
 She has been a guest lecturer at medical schools, nursing schools, and conferences, and has appeared on numerous television and radio shows including 20/20, Oprah Winfrey, National Public Radio's Fresh Air, and The Today Show.